olivroy/reuseme/tests/testthat/_snaps/rename-files.md

     Code
       rename_files2("data/my-streets.csv", "data/my-roads.csv")
     Message
-      Did not rename files!
+      x Did not rename files!
-      i Make sure you change the file path to data/my-roads.csv
-      in these locations (`new_name` copied to clipboard) or see `Find in Files` Replace All if confident.
+      !
+Found references to "data/my-streets.csv" in project i Change file path to "data/my-roads.csv" or see `Find in Files` Replace All if confident.
+Copied new name to clipboard
-      i Consider changing name snake_case objects that follow the file names i Use [Ctrl + C], then [Ctrl + Shift + Up] for replacing i Found 2 references to my-streets
+      i Also change object names to snake_case that follow the new file name. i Found 2 references to "my-streets" in 'R/my-analysis.R:1:0' and 'R/my-analysis.R:2:11'.
-      'R/my-analysis.R:1:0'
-      'R/my-analysis.R:2:11'
       Rerun the code to make it work or use `force = TRUE` Output
       [1] "data/my-roads.csv"